ome/infrastructure/ansible/roles/docker/README.md

 - `dockerbridge.name`: The name of a custom network bridge for docker
 - `dockerbridge.ips`: The custom IP range that docker should use for allocating IPs
-- `dockergroupmembers`: A list of users who will be added to the `docker` system group
+- `dockergroupmembers`: A list of users who will be added to the `docker` system group, allows docker to be run without sudo

 Dependencies
 ------------